Jimladen/jims-blank-wordpress-theme/README.md

 <p>It also starts the 'grunt dev' task which monitors changes to files and compiles if necessary (e.g. sass files) and can be used in conjunction with <a href="https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en">live reload extension for chrome</a>.</p>
 <h2> Add a bower package project</h2>
 <p>Automatically adds &lt;script&gt; and &lt;link&gt; tags to index.html using  <a href="https://github.com/stephenplusplus/grunt-wiredep">grunt-wiredep</a>
+<strong>Due to a change in bower, css files are not automatically included with wiredep and must be manually included</strong>
 </p>
 <p>Open new terminal window</p>
 <code>